el-besto/lean-clean-campaign-generator/README.md

 ## 🎯 Overview

 This PoC generates **localized creative assets** for social ad campaigns across multiple products, locales, and aspect ratios.
-Built with **Pragmatic Clean Architecture**, it demonstrates:
+Built with [**Pragmatic Lean-Clean Architecture**][lean-clean-pca], it demonstrates:

 - ✅ **Clean separation of concerns** (5 architectural layers)
 - ✅ **Dependency Inversion Principle** (use cases depend on interfaces, not implementations)